Guard of honour: Philippines

+As a general rule, guards of honor in the Philippines follow traditions modeled closely to their counterparts in the United States plus hints of the long Spanish influence.

-The Presidential Security Group (PSG) provides honour guard services to the President of the Philippines in Malacañang Palace, especially during state visits to the country.
-The PSG is composed of men and women from the various uniformed organizations of the Philippines: the Armed Forces of the Philippines, the Philippine National Police, the Bureau of Fire Protection, and the Philippine Coast Guard.
+The Presidential Security Command (PSC) provides honor guard services to the President of the Philippines in Malacañang Palace, especially during state visits to the country.
+The PSC is composed of men and women from the various uniformed organizations of the Philippines: the Armed Forces of the Philippines, the Philippine National Police, the Bureau of Fire Protection, and the Philippine Coast Guard.
 All wear a dark blue rayadillo full dress uniform with the pith helmet as headdress in ceremonial events.

-The Armed Forces of the Philippines have five designated honour guard battalions mandated for public duties for events concerning the Armed Forces.
+The Armed Forces of the Philippines have five designated honor guard battalions mandated for public duties for events concerning the Armed Forces.
 They include the army's Security and Escort Battalion, the navy's Headquarters Philippine Navy & Headquarters Support Group and Marine Security and Escort Group, and the Air Force Special Security Group.
-The armed forces' General Headquarters and Headquarters Service Command also maintains a separate honour guard battalion, the General Headquarters Security & Escort Battalion, which serves as the official honour guard battalion of the Secretary of National Defence.
+The armed forces' General Headquarters and Headquarters Service Command also maintains a separate honor guard battalion, the General Headquarters Security & Escort Battalion, which serves as the official honor guard battalion of the Secretary of National Defense.

 Honour Guard units are also used within the Philippine National Police and the Philippine Coast Guard.
-These services typically mount honour guards on important occasions.
-The National Police guard of honour serves as the official guards of the Secretary of Interior and Local Government, and wear blue uniforms with the pith helmet, a tradition stemming from the old Spanish Civil Guard.
-The guard of honour company of the Coast Guard serves similar duties for the Secretary of Transportation and is the only unit wearing English styled sailor caps as part of the ratings' dress uniform.
+These services typically mount honor guards on important occasions.
+The National Police guard of honor serves as the official guards of the Secretary of Interior and Local Government, and wear blue uniforms with the pith helmet or the peaked cap, a tradition stemming from the old Spanish Civil Guard.
+The guard of honor company of the Coast Guard serves similar duties for the Secretary of Transportation and is the only unit wearing English styled sailor caps as part of the ratings' dress uniform while petty officers and above wear the peaked cap.
+In other cases, the guard of honor wears the side or garrison cap.